 Teeth whitening is one of the most popular cosmetic dentistry treatments today.
 By using various teeth whitening methods, most people can achieve a beautiful and dazzling smile, but not all patients can expect the same results.
-Even using today’s laser teeth whitening if teeth have been severely stained or damaged they may not whiten the same as other teeth in the mouth, preventing a uniform look.
+Even with today’s best laser teeth whitening methods, if the patients’ teeth have been severely stained or damaged, they may not whiten the same as other teeth in the mouth.

 An Overview of Veneers

-One of the main differences between porcelain veneers and tradition all teeth whitening procedures is that porcelain veneers are stain resistant.
-In addition, the veneer will not change color over time.
+One of the main differences between porcelain veneers and tradition all teeth whitening procedures is that porcelain veneers are stain-resistant.
+Also, the veneer will not change color over time.
 This makes maintaining your veneers easy and extremely cost-effective.
-Alternatively, with whitening, you’ll need to constantly invest in teeth whitening products that may not work continually.
+Alternatively, with whitening, you’ll need to continually invest in teeth whitening products that may not work continuously.

 Another advantage of porcelain veneers is that veneers help your teeth retain a natural appearance.
 Because you can have completely white veneers set in place, your teeth will look neat and uniform when you talk or smile.
-However, whitening solutions does not always lead to uniform results.
+However, whitening solutions do not always lead to consistent results.
 Most teeth whitening products work on a few of the teeth, or not at all.

 The Procedure for Veneers